-Whilst many people who get tattoos tend to stick with more popular moisturizing and healing products in order to keep their ink in good condition, more and more people are opting to try alternative choices - with one of these popular alternatives turning out to be natural cocoa butter.
+While many people who get tattoos tend to stick with more popular moisturizing and healing products in order to keep their ink in good condition, more and more people are opting to try alternative choices – with one of these popular alternatives turning out to be natural cocoa butter.

 What Is Cocoa Butter?

-Whether you’ve realized it or not, it’s very likely that you’ve actually come into contact with cocoa butter in some capacity - and in-fact you’ve probably even eaten it.
+Whether you’ve realized it or not, it’s very likely that you’ve actually come into contact with cocoa butter in some capacity – and in fact, you’ve probably even eaten it.

-Cocoa butter is a completely natural melt-able oil extract of the cocoa bean, and just like many other natural butters and essential oils (such as coconut oil), cocoa butter is great for you skin when rubbed into an area that needs some love and attention.
+Cocoa butter is a completely natural melt-able oil extract of the cocoa bean, and just like many other natural butters and essential oils (such as coconut oil), cocoa butter is great for your skin when rubbed into an area that needs some love and attention.

 Can I Put Cocoa Butter On My New Tattoo?

 Although cocoa butter is fine to use on a new tattoo while it is healing, it’s best to stay away from it at least until your tattoo has finished scabbing over and has started to peel.